Optimized variance estimation under interference and complex experimental designs

 The proof that every bound returned by \optprocedure{} using a positive definite targeting matrix is admissible proceeds by showing that every targeted linear objective is strictly monotone and then appeals to Theorem~\ref{thm:var-bound-programs}.
-The proof of the opposite direction, that every admissible bound can be obtained as a solution \optprocedure{} using some targeted linear objective, is more involved and appeals to the separating hyperplane theorem from convex analysis.
+The proof of the opposite direction, that every admissible bound can be obtained as a solution to \optprocedure{} using some targeted linear objective, is more involved and appeals to the separating hyperplane theorem from convex analysis.
 The proof is provided in the supplement.

 Theorem~\ref{thm:sdp-procedure-admissibility} shows that we always obtain an admissible bound when we use a targeted linear objective with a positive definite targeting matrix.
 Furthermore, due to the one-to-one correspondence between admissible bounds and targeted linear objectives, the theorem allows us to re-interpret other procedures for constructing variance bounds by showing what matrix they implicitly target, which by extension shows what potential outcomes they implicitly target.
-We explore this idea in Section~\suppref{sec:as-analysis} in the supplement, where we show that the Aronow--Samii bound described in Section~\ref{sec:prev-examples} can be obtained by using a diagonal targeting matrix $\objM$ for certain experimental designs under no interference.
-More generally, however, it can be computationally challenging to derive the targeting matrix for a given variance bound, and it is not always be feasible to do so.

-\subsection{Choosing targeting matrices}
+\subsection{Choosing Targeting Matrices}

-There are many ways to construct the targeting matrix $\objM$ for a targeted linear objective.
-It is beyond the scope of this paper to investigate all possible approaches.
-What we describe here is the approach we believe experimenters will find most useful and accessible.

 {\widehat{\parav}}